sbabovic/cytometRy/README.md

     biocLite("flowCore")
     biocLite("flowViz")

+You only need to install these packages once, but have to load them every time you need to use them, by using the 'library' command:

+    library(flowCore)
+    library(flowViz)

 While working in R, please take note of the following rules:

 - Capitalization matters; 'flowcore' is not the same as 'flowCore'